 It’s always awesome when a solar eclipse happens, but did you know that there are cool lunar eclipse events, too?
 Add some fun lunar eclipse lesson plans and activities to

-Let’s first take a look at some facts about lunar eclipse:
+Let’s first take a look at some facts about lunar eclipse vs. solar eclipse.

-Don’t miss your free BONUS lunar eclipse worksheet printout at the end of this post!
+Don’t miss your free BONUS lunar eclipse FREE PRINTABLE for kids at the end of this post!

 Lunar Eclipse Definition | What is a Total Lunar Eclipse?
 [Video]